- Search The Registry

 Ike Turner was born on this date in 1931.
-He was a Black musician, bandleader, talent scout, producer, and song writer.
+He was a Black musician, bandleader, talent scout, producer, and songwriter.

 Adopting a revue format for their live performances, the Kings of Rhythm worked with a revolving group of vocalists during this period.
-One was a teenaged singer originally from Tennessee named Anna Mae Bullock, who met Turner in 1956.
-She joined the revue, and moved into Turner's house after becoming pregnant by the band's sax player; soon, she and Turner began their own relationship and had a child of their own, marrying in 1958; Bullock became Tina.
+One was a teenage singer from Tennessee named Anna Mae Bullock, who met Turner in 1956.
+She joined the revue and moved into Turner's house after becoming pregnant by the band's sax player; soon, she and Turner began their relationship and had a child of their own, marrying in 1958; Bullock became Tina.
 His new (and latest) wife got her first chance to sing lead on a recording in late 1959, cutting "A Fool in Love" for the Sue label.

 According to Tina's autobiography, Turner grew increasingly violent, beating her frequently and even burning her with cigarettes and coffee if she got out of line.
 Turner had a widespread reputation for being difficult.
-When producer Phil Spector attempted a commercial comeback around Tina in 1966, he struck a deal with Turner: in exchange for being allowed to record Tina, Ike would receive full credit and billing on the records, but Ike would also not be allowed to set foot in the studio or to meddle with the finished recordings.
+When producer Phil Spector attempted a commercial comeback around Tina in 1966, he struck a deal with Turner.
+In exchange for being allowed to record Tina, Ike would receive full credit and billing on the records, but Ike would also not be allowed to set foot in the studio or to meddle with the finished recordings.

 This collaboration with Tina produced the epic "River Deep - Mountain High," one of rock's greatest singles.
-In 1969, Ike & Tina were invited to open for the Rolling Stones, and Turner realized that changing times had made the Revue's rough, nasty brand of soul music more palatable to white rock audiences.
-Accordingly, Turner incorporated contemporary rock & roll covers into the Revue's repertoire, giving them a whole new lease on life.
+In 1969, Ike & Tina were invited to open for the Rolling Stones, and Turner realized that changing times had made the Revue's rough, nasty brand of soul music palatable to white rock audiences.
+Accordingly, Turner incorporated contemporary rock & roll covers into the Revue's repertoire, giving them a new lease on life.
 Versions of "Come Together," "I Want to Take You Higher," and "Proud Mary" revived Ike & Tina's chart.
-However, Turner's off-stage problems were taking their toll on the act; 1973's "Nutbush City Limits," a song written by Tina, would be their last major hit, and Tina walked out on him in the middle of a 1975 tour.
-The divorce was finalized the following year, and Ike never quite recovered from the loss.
+However, Turner's off-stage problems were taking their toll on the act; 1973's "Nutbush City Limits," a song by Tina, would be their last major hit, and Tina walked out on him in the middle 1975 tour.
+The divorce was finalized the following year, and Ike never recovered from the loss.

 His autobiography, "Takin' Back My Name," was published by a U.K. company in 1999, and in 2001, he released a new album, "Here and Now," which was nominated for a Grammy in the Best Traditional Blues Album category; it was also nominated for several W.C.
 Handy Awards (the blues equivalent of the Grammys) and took honors for Comeback Album of the Year.
 "Risin' with the Blues," released five years later, was nominated for a Grammy in the same category.
 Ike Turner died on December 12, 2007.